Last Updated: June 10, 2021

 - Homebound is defined as anyone who is physically unable to leave their home, such as for medical or personal appointments.

-- AHS will reach out to eligible Home Care clients directly in the coming weeks.
+- AHS will reach out to eligible Home Care clients directly.
 You do not need to book an appointment.

-- If you have questions about your eligibility, or the COVID-19 vaccine, please reach out to your case manager directly.
+- If you have questions about your eligibility, or the COVID-19 vaccine, please reach out to your case manager.

 - If you think you are eligible to receive the COVID-19 vaccine at home but you are not a Home Care client, please call Health Link at 811.